-- (1) In accordance with degree program and examination regulations or subject-specific appendices for individual degree programs, students enrolled in a degree program who have not forfeited their right to take exams in that or a comparable degree program may take the courses and exams.
-Exceptions are governed by the degree program and examination regulations for individual degree programs.
+- (1) In accordance with the Degree Program and Examination Regulations or subject-specific exam regulations for each program, students enrolled in a degree program who have not forfeited their right to take exams in that or a comparable program may take the courses and exams.
+Exceptions are governed by the Degree Program and Examination Regulations for each degree program.
 The corresponding admission requirements for exams or for the bachelor's or master's thesis must be fulfilled. - (2) Individuals who have completed the same or a comparable degree program at Europa-Universität Flensburg or another university are not allowed to take the courses and exams.